Joey0980/partygames/README.md

 ## Overview

 - **Dart**: A throwable dart (mix of trident+arrow)
-- **DartBoardBlock**: Custom target block that calculates a 0–15 score based on hit position
+- **Dart Board Block**: Custom target block that calculates a 0–15 score based on hit position
 - **Scoreboard**: `/dart challenge <rounds> [player]` to start, `/dart stop` to end
 - **Solo or PvP**: Play by yourself or challenge a friend